-Now place one of the copper plate on a hot plate.
-I suggest you to use a hot plate instead of gas stove to get perfect oxide layer on both surfaces of the copper plate.
-Once you have placed a sheet on the hot plate, turn the hotplate on.
+Now place one of the copper plates on a hot plate.
+I suggest you to use a hot plate instead of a gas stove to get perfect oxide layer on both surfaces of the copper plate.
+Place a sheet on the hot plate, turn the hotplate on.
 This will heat the copper and provide the energy needed for the copper to react quickly with the oxygen in the air.
 This speeds up the natural oxidation process considerably.

-Turning the cell so that the cuprous oxide layer is facing the most direct sunlight will give you the most current.
-Unfortunately this method is not efficient for powering even an led.
-It is best suited to show the chemistry involved in maj\king solar panels rather than a viable solar panel.
-The contradiction is that, it would require acres of land and millios of dollars of copper just to produce enough power to run the hot plate used to cook the copper plate.
-Anyway, if you think this video is useful click like and share this video.
-If you haven’t already don’t forget to subribe.
+However, Turning the cell so that the cuprous oxide layer is facing the most direct sunlight will give you the most current.
+Unfortunately, this method is not efficient for powering even led.
+It is best suited to show the chemistry involved in making solar panels rather than a viable solar panel.

 The contradiction is that it would require acres of land and millions of dollars of copper just to produce enough power to run the hot plate used to cook the copper plate.
 Anyway, if you think this video about the DIY solar cell is useful, share this page with your friends.